Koka/css-paged-media-tutorial/docs/source/discussion.rst

 is only support for line grids in `PDFreactor Version 8
 <http://www.pdfreactor.com/product/doc_html/index.html#LineGridsAndSnapping>`_
 through vendor specific properties ``-ro-line-snap`` and ``-ro-line-grid``.
 The status of grid support in Antennahouse is unclear.
-No support for grid in PrinceXML and Vivliostyle.
+No support for grids in PrinceXML and Vivliostyle.

 Further PDF features